 Here’s a list of the topics we’re going to discuss in this article.

 The first challenge as international marketers consists of developing an informed perception of India by looking at some key facts.

-As discussed in “The Cult of the Luxury Brand: Inside Asia’s Love Affair with Luxury”, developing economies have undergone a series of stages in their adoption of luxury products.
+As discussed in “The Cult of the Luxury Brand: Inside Asia’s Love Affair with Luxury”, developing economies have undergone a series of steps in their adoption of luxury products.
 This model is called ‘the 5-stage spread of luxury model’ and argues that countries, depending on their degree of development approach a series of stages in luxury product adoption which can be described as:

 While Japan can be considered an Asian market well into stage 5, other countries differ: China is in stage 3 and India is at the start of stage 2, slowly changing its consumer mindset from self-denial to self-indulgence.